finalFlash159/SmartCustoms-Assistant/README.md

 - **Description**:
   - Receives `file_name` and `file_type` to delete.
   - Removes associated vectors in Qdrant (via metadata) and deletes the physical file in `data/uploaded`.
-  - Responds with “Deleted” status and file info.
+  - Responds with "Deleted" status and file info.

 ---